anadsvalinhas/anadsvalinhas/README.md

   - 🔭 Current projects: MVA pipelines for process DeVop, Mechanistic models of transfection and dahsboarding.
   - 🌱 I'm learning more about MLOps and their applications in BioPharma
   - 📫 Reach me in [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/anavalinhas)
-  - ⚡ I enjoy books, drawing and fridays at sunset
+  - ⚡ I enjoy reading books, listening to music (don't ask me my favorite genre, I don't know), go for long walks and petting 🐈‍⬛ on fridays at sunset (it's my favorite time of the week!)

 # :hammer_and_wrench: Languages and Tools :
   <div>